Exawind/amr-wind/docs/sphinx/user/sampling_freesurfacesampler.rst

 ASCII format: dam break example
 --------------------------------
-To generate the data required to replicate this example, run the simulation contained in test/test_files/dam_break_godunov with the sampling format set to "ascii".
+To generate the data required to replicate this example, run the simulation contained in test/test_files/dam_break_godunov with the sampling format set to "ascii" and the sampling frequency (actually an interval) set to 30.

 .. literalinclude:: ../../../tools/sampling_dam_break_godunov_ascii.py
    :language: python